tubraunschweig/duely/README.md

 # Duely

 Duely is a small powerful tool to generate multiple recurring appointments and filter national holidays.
 Because no one needs a business meeting on an national holiday.
-The Duely will give a out a [iCalendar](https://www.npmjs.com/package/ical-generator) standardized files, which will be compatible with all general used calender programs.
+The Duely will give a out a [iCalendar](https://www.npmjs.com/package/ical-generator) standardized files, which will be compatible with all general used calendar programs.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.
 We created the server based Duely for mobile devices and desktop PC.
 The design is responsive and easy to use.
 For Desktop PC we also make a Program available, which is run with [electron](https://electron.atom.io/).
 Duely uses the [iCal-Standard](https://www.npmjs.com/package/ical-generator) to secure the same options as Outlook.